g0v-data/g0v-hackmd-archive/notes/oK_sYxJ8SgizNqO4CX3BMg.md

 export default ParentComponent;
 ```
-In the given case, there is a parent button, and upon clicking it, a span for parentAction is created.
-The context.with method is called to activate the context while rendering the ChildComponent.
-Thus, all the spans created in the scope of the ChildComponent will have the appropriate tracing context of the parentAction span.
+In the given case, there is a parent button, and upon clicking it, a span for `parentAction` is created.
+The context.with method is called to activate the context while rendering the `ChildComponent`.
+Thus, all the spans created in the scope of the `ChildComponent` will have the appropriate tracing context of the `parentAction` span.

 Utilizing such context propagation enables one to maintain a clear view of traces across different components and functions, making it possible to visualize user actions and the system behavior fully.
 It proves the visibility of the system, as performance can be better tracked and issues resolved more easily.